Custom Home Construction and Remodelling Tips

 It’s important to set include a design phase in your timeline.
 For a new cottage, this should range from four months to a year.

 A BCIN-licensed designer will know the Building Code and work with the local municipality.
 The builder should also visit the site for their assessment.
-During this time, you’ll want to have other experts visit the future building site so they can give you a sense of the possibilities at your disposal.
+During this time, you’ll want to have other professionals visit the future building site so they can give you a sense of the possibilities at your disposal.

 You’ll then want to take one to three months to gather a wide cross-section of images that inspire your construction plans.
 If you already have plenty of images, great!
 Share them with your designer and work together to flesh out what you hope to get out of your new cottage, in style and functionality.